 6 angelfish: 90-100 gallons.

 So, according to the measurement mentioned above, the ideal rule will be two gallons for each one inch of angelfish.

 However, in reality, keeping more than two angelfish won’t be a good idea.
-It is because angelfish needs a huge amount of care and skills from your per.
+It is because angelfish needs a lot of care and skills from your per.
 So, it would be best if you kept two angelfish.
-In this way, you can adequately take care of them and prolong their lifetime too.
+In this way, you can adequately care for them and prolong their lifetime.